jasminemathieu/Cloud-AD-Configuration/README.md

 ## Introduction

-This project will cover the configuration process of new user creation, subscription-level assignment and resource group permissions in Azure using Microsoft Entra ID (formally Azure Active Directory).
+This project will cover the configuration process of new user creation, subscription-level role assignment and resource group permissions in Azure using Microsoft Entra ID (formally Azure Active Directory).

 ### Azure components needed to complete project: